dgaydukov/cert-aws/sa/files/sa.md

 # see which custom chain follows after which
 iptables -L  -n --line-numbers
 ```
-There are 4 types if iptables:
+There are 4 types of iptables:
 * filter - 3 chains:
     * input
     * forward